EUKLEMS & INTANProd - Release 2023

 What you can do on this portal

-This is where you will be able to download the full dataset in a range of formats: Excel (.xlsx), CSV (.csv), R (.rds) and STATA (.dta).
+This is where you can download the full dataset in a range of formats: Excel (.xlsx), CSV (.csv), R (.rds) and STATA (.dta).

 Furthermore, it is also possible for you to directly query the dataset online, based on your specific research interests, as well as to download some ready-made charts.

-Finally, you will also find the relevant methodological documentation, as well as country notes describing country-specific data sources (if any), summarising the general coverage of the core variables, the main data gaps and describing in detail any imputation country-specific adjustment.
+Finally, you can also find the relevant methodological documentation, as well as country notes describing country-specific data sources (if any), summarizing the general coverage of the core variables, the main data gaps and describing in detail any imputation country-specific adjustment.